Skip to main content

 Frequently Asked Questions

-How much does a Bromley garage conversion cost?
+What does a Bromley garage conversion include?

 Do I need planning permission to convert my Bromley garage?

 Usually no, but check the planning history first.
 The change of use from garage to habitable room is permitted development for most properties.
 If your house was built after 1980 or has been extended, the original consent may carry a condition requiring the garage to be kept for parking, and that condition needs a variation application to Bromley Council before you can convert.
 Bickley and Shortlands conservation area properties need conservation officer review for any external change to the front elevation.
 We check the planning portal at the survey and confirm what's needed before any work starts.
-Lawful Development Certificate route gives written confirmation for £103.
+The Lawful Development Certificate route gives written confirmation for £129.

 What Building Regulations apply to a Bromley garage conversion?